Remi-Gau/eCobidas/docs/contributing/how-to-render-the-checklist.md

 # How the checklist is rendered

 This part gets a bit more "techy" but we will do our best to guide you through it.

 First make sure you are familiar with the structure of this project by reading the [general organization](./general-organization.md) documentation.

-## Turn the spreadsheet into the schema

-This part is done by a bit of python code and you can find more information in the [README](https://github.com/Remi-Gau/eCobidas/) in the `python` folder.

-### Making the new schema available to the UI
+## Making the new schema available to the UI

 If the previous step went smoothly you now need to make the newly created files available on your remote repository on github so that the user-interface can